-Sections 10.854(1)(e)7 and 10.855(13), Rules of the Auditor General, require that we apply appropriate procedures to determine whether Somerset Academy Charter Elementary School (South Homestead) maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
-In connection with our audit, we determined that Somerset Academy Charter Elementary School (South Homestead) maintained on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
+Sections 10.854(1)(e)7 and 10.855(13), Rules of the Auditor General, require us to report the results of our determination as to whether Somerset Academy Charter Middle School (South Homestead) maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
+In connection with our audit, we determined that Somerset Academy Charter Middle School (South Homestead) maintained on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.

-Other Matters
+Additional Matters